jlapeyre/find_julia/README.md

     See `jill.py` for the syntax of this version string.
 *  `confirm_install` -- if `True` some questions are asked before installing Julia with jill.py
 *  `julia_env_var` -- an environment variable that may be set to the path to a Julia exectuable.
+    If `None`, then the default value `JULIA` is used.
 *  `other_julia_installations` a string or list of strings specifying paths to Julia installations.
     Note these are not paths to executables.
 In particular, if `a_path` is an installation path, then the executable is expected in `a_path/bin/julia`.

 ### Detailed information on search for Julia

-To search for Julis installations, do this
+To search for Julia installations, do this
 ```python
 fj = FindJulia()
 fj.find_julias()